 High-tech parks and foreign direct investment—apparently easier and faster than craftsmanship to a creative wave of destruction

-Capital machinery import, import substitution and technology lead user
+Capital machinery import, import-substitution, and technology lead user

 Technology lead users will lead to opening entry into idea economy is another myth.
 Over the decades, developing countries have been following liberal policies to import computers and condone intellectual property issues.
 But unfortunately, it has not created opportunities for these countries to generate and trade ideas.
 At best, it has created an opportunity for a few countries, particularly India, to export IT services.
-Of course, it is a success in the knowledge economy in the form of selling service out of the labor of knowledge workers.
-But it has not created an entry into idea economy.
+Of course, it is a success in the knowledge economy in the form of selling services out of the labor of knowledge workers.
+But it has not created an entry into the idea economy.
 Hence, success in IT service export could not make India shine in innovating and trading smartphones.
 Unfortunately, India has lost its domestic market to Chinese and other foreign firms.

 From craftsmanship to a creative wave of destruction

 However, craftsmanship is not sufficient, although it offers feasible starting points.
-It should be linked with the scientific investigation to scaleup the opportunity of perfection, leading to the releases of successive better versions.
+It should be linked with the scientific investigation to scale up the opportunity of perfection, leading to the release of successive better versions.
 Subsequently, the focus should be on scientific discoveries and changing technology core for nurturing creative wave of destructions.
 A unified model of innovation should be used as a reference to guide this journey over decades for creating success stories.
 Moreover, necessary institutional capacities should be built along the way to sustainable and scalable capacity.
 However, craftsmanship to a creative wave of destruction produces results slowly, often causing impatience.
 Nevertheless, there appears to be no alternative.